A Causal Framework for Observational Studies of Discrimination: Assessing Second-Stage Discrimination in a Stylized Scenario

 When \(\alpha_\text{black} \geq 0\), anyone who would be arrested if white would also be arrested if Black (i.e., \(M(b) \geq M(w)\)).
 When \(\alpha_\text{black} > 0\), we say arrest decisions are discriminatory since, all else being equal, an individual is more likely to be arrested if they were Black than if they were white.
 Likewise, \(Y(b, 1) \geq Y(w, 1)\) when \(\beta_\text{black} \geq 0\), meaning that an individual who would be charged if arrested and white would also be charged if arrested and Black.
 We say the charging decision is discriminatory when \(\beta_\text{black} > 0\).

 \paragraph{Features of our data-generating process.}

 Table~\ref{tb:o} displays a sample of five rows of data generated from our model.
-From the full set of potential outcomes, we can compute the true \(\cdes\) by directly applying Definition~1 to the generated data, taking the average difference between \(Y(b, 1)\) and \(Y(w, 1)\) among arrested individuals.\footnote{ Because \(Z\) and \(D\) are separately manipulable in our framing, this quantity---obtained by first subsetting on arrested individuals, and then computing the average difference between potential outcomes---can also be expressed in the \emph{do}-calculus: \(\EE[Y \mid \Do(Z = b), M = 1] - \EE[Y \mid \Do(Z = w), M = 1]\).
-However, as is common in causal mediation analysis, if there were only one indecomposable treatment (e.g., if one instead imagined directly manipulating \(T\)) then the \(\cdes\) could no longer be expressed using \emph{do}-operations alone.
-This limitation motivates the definition of the counterfactuals above, which are expressive enough to capture the \(\cdes\)~\citep{pearl2009causality, pearl2015conditioning}. } However, given the simple linear form of our structural equations, a straightforward calculation also shows that the \(\cdes\) is exactly equal to \(\beta_{\text{black}}\).
+From the full set of potential outcomes, we can compute the true \(\cdes\) by directly applying Definition~1 to the generated data, taking the average difference between \(Y(b, 1)\) and \(Y(w, 1)\) among arrested individuals.\footnote{ Because \(Z\) and \(D\) are separately manipulable in our framing, this quantity---obtained by first subsetting on arrested individuals, and then computing the average difference between potential outcomes---can also be expressed in the \emph{do}-calculus: \(\cdes = \EE[Y \mid \Do(Z = b), M = 1] - \EE[Y \mid \Do(Z = w), M = 1]\).
+However, as is common in causal mediation analysis, if there were only one indecomposable treatment (e.g., if one instead imagined directly manipulating \(S\)) then the corresponding estimand could no longer be expressed using \emph{do}-operations alone \citep{pearl2009causality, pearl2015conditioning}. } However, given the simple linear form of our structural equations, a straightforward calculation also shows that the \(\cdes\) is exactly equal to \(\beta_{\text{black}}\).

+Our hypothetical example captures three key features of real-world discrimination studies.
+First, prosecutorial records do not contain all information that influenced officers' first-stage arrest decisions (i.e., prosecutors only observe \(R\), not \(A\)).
+Second, our set-up allows for situations where the arrest decisions are themselves discriminatory---those where \(\alpha_\text{black} > 0\)---or the officer's report is discriminatory, e.g., because of omission of exculpatory information or deliberate falsification---those where \(\lambda_{\text{black}} > 0\).
+Third, the prosecutor's records include the full set of information on which charging decisions are based (i.e., \(Z\), \(X\), and \(R\)).